Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Which is better, foster care or group homes?

-- Should the laws be changed so that parent rights are terminated for people who go to jail so that their children can be adopted by someone else?
+- Should the laws be changed so that parental rights are terminated for people who go to jail so that their children can be adopted by someone else?

 - How should animals raised for food be treated?